-The Company mainly provides for the cost of product warranties at the time revenue is recognized in order to cover repair costs for the product with an obligation that the certain period.
+The Company mainly provides for the cost of

+product warranties at the time revenue is recognized in order to cover repair costs for the product with an obligation that the Company shall provide free repairs for a certain period.
 The provision is measured at estimated cost based on the past experience ratio or measured separately when the product warranty expense can be separately estimated.